EliAndrewC/l7r/setting/l7r.md

 ##### The Taizo lineage

 The Taizo lineage was previously one of the major lineages on the Damasu chancellery.
 The Taizo have fallen into disfavor due to having spoken out so harshly against the prophet Baiten, who proclaimed that the Day of Thunder was at hand.
-After the murder of the prophet was announced in Kyuden Akodo, Akodo no Damasu Tomoko publicly declared that this should put a stop to the nonsense talk, and that at least the Tsume family had finally done one worthwhile thing in their miserable existence.
+After the murder of the prophet was announced in Kyuden Akodo, Akodo no Damasu Tomoko publicly declared that this should put a stop to the nonsense talk, and that at least the Tsume Family had finally done one worthwhile thing in their miserable existence.

 After the Day of Thunder later occurred, and Baiten was proven correct, Tomoko was disgraced, and as the highest ranking member of the Taizo lineage, her influence reflected poorly on all who chose to continue to affiliate with the Taizo.
 When the Damasu domain was retaken, many Taizo samurai took the opportunity to affiliate themselves with other lineages.